Cryptanalysis and improvement of Wu-Cai-Wu-Zhang's quantum private comparison protocol: Introduction

+Recently, Wu, Cai, Wu and Zhang \cite{qi1696} reported that they found our protocol in Ref. \cite{HeIJQI16} contains two problems: (1) it is insecure against external eavesdropping, and (2) it is not suitable for comparing short strings.
+They also proposed a new one (called as the WCWZ protocol thereafter) aiming to fix these problems.
+We feel that the criticism is improper.
+But Ref. \cite{qi1696} was not submitted as a Comment paper, so we did not aware of it until it was published, and we did not have a chance to make a formal reply.
+Also, Ref. \cite{qi1696} has not provided a rigorous calculation on the amount of information leaked in their own protocol as we did in Ref. \cite{HeIJQI16}, making it hard to judge whether their protocol is more suitable for comparing short strings.

-In the current paper, we will study the amount of information leaked in the WCWZ protocol, so that the performance of the protocols can be compared clearly.
-Moreover, we will propose an improved protocol, which not only has all the advantages of the WCWZ protocol (e.g., secure against external eavesdropping, and low amount of information leaked without the need of a third party), but also requires much less quantum resources (e.g., quantum memory and entanglement) so that it becomes much more feasible.
+In the current paper, we will reply to the criticism, and study the amount of information leaked in the WCWZ protocol so that the performance of the protocols can be compared clearly.
+Moreover, we will also propose an improved protocol, which not only has all the advantages of the WCWZ protocol (e.g., secure against external eavesdropping, and low amount of information leaked without the need of a third party), but also requires much less quantum resources (e.g., quantum memory and entanglement) so that it becomes much more feasible.

 The paper is organized as follows.
-In the next section, the WCWZ protocol will be reviewed, and we will analyze its amount of information leaked and related problems in section III.
-In section IV, we will propose our improved protocol.
-Then we will prove its security in section V and compare it with the protocols in \cite{qi1696} and \cite{HeIJQI16} in section VI.
+In the next section, we will review our previous protocol in Ref. \cite{HeIJQI16}.
+Then in section III, we will present the criticism made by Ref. \cite{qi1696} and our reply.
+The WCWZ protocol \cite{qi1696} will be reviewed in section IV, and we will analyze its amount of information leaked and related problems in section V. In section VI, we will propose our improved protocol.
+Then we will prove its security in section VII and compare it with the protocols in Refs. \cite{qi1696} and \cite{HeIJQI16} in section VIII.